huggingface/blog/bloom-inference-optimization.md

 # Last notes and crazy ideas

-Optimization is a never ending job, and like any other projects, 20% work will yield 80% of the results usually.
+Optimization is a never ending job, and like any other projects, 20% work will usually yield 80% of the results.
 At some point we started having a small testing strategy to figure out potential yields of some idea we had, and if the tests didn't yield significant results then we discarded the idea.
 1 day for 10% increase is valuable enough, 2 weeks for 10X